ysocrius/Veritas-Pipeline-BeyondChats/README.md

 ## Bonus: LangChain Experiments

-While the main evaluation pipeline relies on optimized, "pro-code" `sentence-transformers` for maximum performance and minimum cost, we have included a demonstration of our **Agentic & RAG capabilities using LangChain** in the `experiments/` directory.
+While the main evaluation pipeline relies on optimized, "pro-code" `sentence-transformers` for maximum performance and minimum cost, I have included a demonstration of **Agentic & RAG capabilities using LangChain** in the `experiments/` directory.

 To run the LangChain RAG demo:
 1. Navigate to `experiments/langchain_demo`